 You might need to try a few treatments to find one that works best for you.

-How you can help treat and prevent athlete's foot yourself
+How to treat and prevent athlete's foot yourself

 You can keep using some pharmacy treatments to stop athlete's foot coming back.

 It's also important to keep your feet clean and dry.
-You don't need to stay off work or school.
+You do not need to stay off work or school.

 dry your feet after washing them, particularly between your toes – dab them dry rather than rubbing them